True and Untrue: Motifs

 The plot of this story is similar to that of The Grateful Beasts, where the hero is crippled by companions, and because of this learns secrets.
 Numerous other variants exist, such as the Russian Правда и Кривда (Honesty and Dishonesty), and at least two French tales.
 In the latter, the hero is blinded in order for him and his companion to gather more money begging, and is abandoned when the companion believes he can manage without the burdensome cripple.
 By the time they meet again at the end of the story, the assumption turns out wrong, and the traitor is reduced to begging.
 In an Uzbek variant, instead of being blinded, the hero merely has his property stolen from him after accepting an offer of friendship.
+In many variants, the beasts (or demons), upon realizing they've been overheard earlier, check the area and, upon spotting the second man, tear him apart.

-The contrasting results of their listening are similar to that of the Kind and Unkind Girls, as in such fairy tales as Mother Hulda, Diamonds and Toads, The Three Heads in the Well, Father Frost, and The Three Little Men in the Wood.
+The contrasting results of the listening are similar to that of the Kind and Unkind Girls, as in such fairy tales as Mother Hulda, Diamonds and Toads, The Three Heads in the Well, Father Frost, and The Three Little Men in the Wood.

 Such fairy tales as The Prince and the Princess in the Forest and The Three Treasures of the Giants use the motif of overhearing the necessary knowledge.